Osaka: lights, retro, and a slight disappointment

 Article where I tell my experience Visiting Kyoto, the traditional city of Japan

-And if I compare it with Busan, South Korea, which also has a port, neon lights and urban energy, the difference is even more marked: Busan seemed vibrant, alive, chaotic in the best sense., while Osaka left me with a feeling of something unfinished, as if she hadn't quite found her identity.
+And if I compare it to Busan, in South Korea, which also has a port, neon lights and urban energy, the difference is even more marked.

 If we take into account the 3 largest cities in Japan, Osaka, for me, is in 3rd place to visit as a tourist.